-Work on the subject ‘ethnic identity’ started with my PhD (1997), and remained part of my expertise later on.
+Work on the subject ‘ethnic identity’ started with Anja’s PhD (1997), and remained part of her expertise later on.
 It often focussed on the different interpretations that people have of their ‘ethnic identity’.

-In my PhD I used the concept ‘ethno cultural position’ and not ‘ethnic identity’ to consciously included the effects of discrimination, attitudes of the surrounding society (position allocation).
+In my PhD the concept ‘ethno cultural position’ was employed and not ‘ethnic identity’ to consciously included the effects of discrimination, attitudes of the surrounding society (position allocation).
 What others think turned out to to be an important component of the identity formation process, just like self definition, ingroup-outgroup definition, and contacts.

 The PhD project included a postal and a face-to-face survey and also some methodological issues like the effect of the ethnic group of the interviewer, and issues on operationalisation of concepts.
 A few publications followed a similar line of thinking about ethnic identity and belonging, for instance on ascription and identity of Moroccans.